 The sailing season typically runs from May to September.
 Summer is ideally the best time to sail with peak months reeling in sunseekers in need of vitamin D and sea air.
 In June temperatures vary from 22°C to 28°C. Don´t forget your sunscreen in July and August with hot dry weather, the temperatures reach around 30°C during the day!

 Spring and Autumn can be great seasons for avoiding tourists and finding more seclusion and retreat, though there are cooler temperatures.
 During high season, the wind is usually force 3 - 4 blowing in a north-westerly direction.

 In Croatia you can find sailboats, catamarans and motorboats in their different ports.
 The most requested sites by sailors that want to rent a boat in Croatia are:

-These coincide with the largest range of boats available for rent in Croatia.
+These ports coincide with the largest range of boats available for rent in Croatia on the Nautal website.